csswizardry/csswizardry.github.com/_posts/2017-07-31-performance-and-resilience-stress-testing-third-parties.md

 As of [Chrome
 59](https://developers.google.com/web/updates/2017/04/devtools-release-notes#block-requests)
-(and long before that if you have Experiments enabled), we have the option to prevent requests for specific asset URLs—or even assets on entire domains—from going out.
+(and long before that if you have Experiments enabled), we have the option to prevent requests for specific asset URLs — or even assets on entire domains — from going out.
 Whilst this doesn’t necessarily simulate any realistic network conditions (the key thing to note with this feature is that it blocks outgoing requests; it does not hit the network at all), it is a great way of seeing what